anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB, full-text indexing, and joins.

 # Change Log (reverse chronological order)

+2019-06-30 v0.0.14a Ehanced triggers and functions to allow browser, service worker, or cloud execution.
+Added `when` capability.
+Service worker support will operate once service workers are generated during the build process.

+2019-06-26 v0.0.13a Indexing optimized to reeuce RAM usage.
+Substantive performance drop.

 2019-06-26 v0.0.12a Indexing now extends to 3 levels to provide more data spread.
 Sub-objects still not indexed as direct paths.
 Added support for expiring keys and listing keys.